l0wigh/Fluorite/EVO3.md

     - [x] No strange process are required anymore to make the hot plug works
 - [x] Discord will give everything notifications if it's not on an active workspace
 - [x] Fullscreen is now set in EWMH
+- [x] Strange behavior from Firefox when setting the window fullscreen with binding
+    - It leave the fullscreen of Youtube videos for exemple